 JD: As advertised, they really did leave me completely alone, plus we had three times the budget of the first one -which was good, since we naturally had to amp up the Gremlin capabilities to include walking, running, and talking.
 There were almost no opticals in the first one, but this one had lots of complex shots.
 The first film was almost breakdown-inducing in its intensity, but this one was a comparative dream.
 Among the ideas that didn't make it to the camera were Hoyt Axton returning at the end, having invented a foolproof raincoat for Gizmo, an appearance by a Sgt.
 Rock-like commando to save the day (I was glad to see that one go), and Christopher Lee morphing into numerous other characters including Einstein.
 I like the movie better than the original; it's more my personality.
 But a last-minute switch in release dates killed it at the box office.

-JD: Well, not directly- Castle never made the kind of giant insect movie Woolsey does, and in any case nobody was making those by 1962.
+JD: Well, not directly - Castle never made the kind of giant insect movie Woolsey does, and in any case nobody was making those by 1962.
 It's more an amalgam of people like Castle, Corman, Jack Arnold and Ray Steckler.
 This turned out to be another more personal project.
 My little brother and I were the same ages as the kids in the movie during the Cuban Missile Crisis, and a lot of the set dressing in their room is my own, including the old monster magazines.
-No bigger-than-life showmen ever came to my neighborhood in New Jersey, more's the pity.
+No "bigger than life" showmen ever came to my neighborhood in New Jersey, more's the pity.
 This was essentially an indie film that got made by Universal, which really didn't know what to do with it.
-We shot in Florida at stages adjacent to the theme park, and at lunch time the script supervisor and I would high-tail it over to the Back to the Future ride.
+We shot in Florida at stages adjacent to the theme park, and at lunch time the script supervisor and I would high-tail it over to Back to the Future: The Ride.

-JA: Let's jump to Looney Tunes: Back In Action in 2003, and what were your thoughts on the previous Looney Tunes film, Space Jam?
-Also, what are your favorite Looney Tunes shorts?
+JA: Let's jump to Looney Tunes: Back In Action in 2003 - what are your favorite Looney Tunes shorts?